Broadcast via Mobile Agents in a Dynamic Network: Interplay of Graph Properties & Agents: Notation

+The algorithm will start in Phase 1, and then progress through each phase, in a non-linear manner, as demonstrated by Figure~\ref{fig:beachball-alg}.
+We maintain that every phase will either (1) progress to a phase of higher index (i.e. phase 1 to phase 2) or (2) an \dumb agent will transform into a \smart agent while returning to a lower index phase (i.e. phase 4 to phase 2).
+Therefore, this algorithm will eventually terminate with every \dumb agent being turned into a \smart agent.
+The phase transitions are demonstrated in Figure~\ref{fig:beachball-alg}, with an example of how the agents are moved in each.
+This process ends when all agents verify that there are no \dumb agents left on $G$.

-To simplify our algorithm, we wish to assume that there are exactly $l$ \dumb agents ($k=l$).
-If there were more than $l$ \dumb agents the following algorithm could be easily adapted.
-First, take a random subset of $l$ \dumb agents and pretend the rest do not exist.
+To simplify our algorithm, we assume that there are exactly $l$ \dumb agents (i.e, $k=l$).
+If there are more than $l$ \dumb agents the following algorithm could be easily adapted.
+At the start of the algorithm, take a random subset of $l$ \dumb agents and pretend the rest do not exist.
 Then run the algorithm with these $l$ \dumb agents.
-Note, some of the forgotten \dumb agents could be incidentally converted to \smart agents, if a \smart agent passes over one during the operation of the algorithm.
 After the entirety of this subset has been turned to \smart agents, ``forget'' those agents and draw a new subset of $l$ \dumb agents from those remaining.
-If there aren't enough \dumb agents, randomly select ``forgotten'' \smart agents to make up the difference.
-Then repeat this algorithm at the first applicable phase.
+If there are less than $l$ remaining \dumb agents, select \smart agents to make up the difference.
+Then start the algorithm at the first applicable phase.

-We further assume that the agents are dispersed across $G$ as described by Lemma~\ref{lem:preprocess}.
+We also assume that the agents are dispersed across $G$ as described by Lemma~\ref{lem:preprocess}.
 This is a trivial assumption, if the agents are not arranged in this manner, just apply the lemma.
+Therefore, we can assume the existence of two \smart agents which we call $s$ and $s'$.

 \newcounter{phasecounter} {({\ifcase\value{phasecounter}\or \textbf{Phase 1}\or \textbf{Phase 2}\or \textbf{Phase 3}\or \textbf{Phase 4}\or \textbf{Phase 5}\else junk\fi })}

 \begin{list}{\thephasecounter}{\usecounter{phasecounter}}